- About the Journal

 - Plagiarism Policy

 - Publication & Editorial Policy

 The authors submitting and publishing in JEST agree to the copyright policy under creative common license 4.0 (Attribution-NonCommercial-Share Alike 4.0 International).
 Under this license, the authors published in JEST let others remix, tweak, and build upon their work non-commercially.
-Yet all the other authors using the content of JEST are required to cite author(s) and journal and SPCRD Global Publishing information in their work.
+Yet all the other authors using the content of JEST are required to cite the author(s) and journal and SPCRD Global Publishing information in their work.
 Moreover, it should be mentioned clearly that the submission has not been previously published, nor is it before another journal for consideration.
-The submission file should be in Open Office Microsoft Word file format with zero tolerance on Plagiarism.
+The submission file should be in Open Office Microsoft Word file format with zero tolerance for Plagiarism.

 Length of paper

 The length of the paper should be between (4000-6000 words) including tables and references.